thg1lb/robotics-club-resources/README.md

 # Robotics Club Resources
-These are the teaching resources and lessons I made while running my school's robotics club during the last two academic years of my secondary education (2024-2026).
+These are the teaching resources and lessons I created while running my school's robotics club during the last two academic years of my secondary education (2024-2026).

 **My role:** Club lead and instructor; I planned the curriculum, prepared lesson materials, and delivered workshops.